ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch05_02_univ.md

 We all know that there are subjective preferences, such as liking ice cream or jazz, which are not considered binding upon other people.
 On the other hand, there are other preferences, such as rape and murder, which clearly *are* inflicted on others.
 There are also preferences for logic, truth and evidence, which are also binding upon others (although they are not usually violently inflicted) insofar as we all accept that an illogical proposition must be false or invalid.

-Those preferences which can be considered binding upon others can be termed “universal preferences”, or “moral rules.”
+Those preferences which can be considered binding upon others can be termed “universal preferences”, or “moral rules”.

 How else can we know that the concept of “moral rules” is valid?